Table of Contents

 Assess Client Satisfaction

 When preparing to ask for a review, gauge the client's contentment.
-You can ask something like, "are you satisfied with the services that our law firm has provided?"
+You can ask something like, "Are you satisfied with the services that our law firm has provided?"
 Their answer will reveal whether you should request a review — and possibly areas in your practice that you can improve upon.

 However, a client's satisfaction levels can be much less clear when providing general legal services such as document preparation.
 While you definitely do not want to request online reviews from disgruntled clients, you may not want to solicit them from clients who are "lukewarm" towards your law firm.